-Do you need marketing ideas for small business?
+Do you need marketing ideas for your small business?

 So I’ve taken everything I’ve learned about how to market a small business and listed it all here for you in this blog.

-I’m going to share with you 71 simple but incredibly effective small business marketing tips.
+I’m going to share with you 71 simple but incredibly effective small business marketing communications tips.

 I’ve split them into 7 sections: